Preparing to install the Monitor BI Server

-The actions described below should be performed by your IT department or your IT supplier.
-If you have questions about this or about hardware, you can contact the Monitor Support Center by phone: +46 650 766 03 or by e-mail: support@monitorerp.com.
+These actions should be performed by your IT department or your IT supplier.
+If you have questions you can contact the Monitor Support Center by phone: +46 650 766 03 or by e-mail: support@monitorerp.com

-Monitor BI Server can either be installed on the application server (the Monitor server) or on a separate host.
-Installation on the Monitor server is the recommended method if Monitor BI should only be used locally in the network.
-If Monitor BI server should be installed on a separate host from the application server (the Monitor server) or to be used outside of the network in DMZ, installation on a separate host is the recommended method.
+The Monitor BI Server can either be installed on the application server (the Monitor server) or on a separate computer.
+Installation on the Monitor server is the recommended method if only BI clients will be used locally in the network.
+If the Monitor BI Server is not going to be installed on the application server but on a separate computer in the DMZ network, it is recommend to install the server on a separate computer in the DMZ network.
 For this installation you also need an SSL certificate for the computer, please see below.

-Regardless of the method for installation of the BI server, you are required to have an account in Windows with local administrator rights on the computer where the installation is made.
-During the installation of Monitor BI server, you get to select an account which will run the services installed in connection with the installation.
-Then you should select this account.
+However you choose to install the BI server, you are required to have an account in Windows with local administrator rights on the computer that the server will be installed on.
+During the installation of the BI server, you get to select which account will run the services installed in connection with the installation.
+You should then select that account.
 You can use the same account that runs the service for the application server (the Monitor server).

 SSL certificate